fingerprintjs/fingerprintjs-pro-use-cases/README.md

 1. `yarn install`
 2. `yarn dev`

-Alternatively, you can use [Stackblitz](https://stackblitz.com/edit/nextjs-dmv5c7) to run the project in your Chromium-based browser.
+Alternatively, you can use [CodeSandbox](https://codesandbox.io/p/devbox/github/fingerprintjs/fingerprintjs-pro-use-cases/) to run the project in your browser.

 ## Use cases